tianxi1118/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Variable | Names
 ------------ | -------------
-Data	|  Data set merged the training and the test sets. activityLabels | Descriptive activity names averageData | Average of each variable for each activity and each subject
+Data	|  Data set merged from the training and the test sets. activityLabels | Descriptive activity names averageData | Average of each variable for each activity and each subject